 In contrast to the single patient served by autologous CAR T therapies, allogeneic CAR T therapies collect T-cells from donors to produce treatment for a larger population of patients.
 This form of one-to-many personalized therapy has the potential to reach more patients and can improve time-to-treatment by allowing firms to produce an inventory.
 Like autologous therapies, however, allogeneic treatments confront manufacturers with a number of unique challenges.
 These include tracing the potency, quality, and stability of each batch to ensure consistency across doses, and rapidly scaling production.

-Chapter Two: The Challenge: Timing is Everything
+Chapter Two: Timing is Everything

 Cell and gene products are inherently complicated to manufacture.
 But all of the difficulties are compounded by a single factor: time pressure.
 The breakneck pace of the firms bringing these therapies to market is matched only by the short and unforgiving development cycles needed to deliver treatments to patients.
 As a result, agility, flexibility, and data accessibility are essential to the manufacturing process.

 Here are the challenges facing the firms that manufacture personalized medicines.